isomerpages/edb-osp/_resources/4-national-day.md

 ---
 ![National Day 2020](/images/national-day/NDHeader.png)

-Share your wishes in a giant SGN birthday card to Singapore, browse free craft projects, check out celebrations with Singapore communities near you, and many more.
+Share your wishes to Singapore, browse free craft projects, check out celebrations with Singapore communities near you, and many more.
 We’re so excited to see how our SGN community marks Singapore’s National Day around the world, so join in the party by including the hashtag **#SGNcelebrates** in your posts for a chance to be featured on SGN’s social media.

 **Happy Birthday/生日快乐/Selamat Hari Jadi/பிறந்த நாள் வாழ்த்துக்கள், Singapore!
 55 looks amazing on you.**